AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 As the properties you need to specify grow more complex, you may have entities that are only needed because they are used in specifications (contracts).
-You may find it important to ensure these entities can't affect the behavior of the program or that they're completely removed from production code.
+You may find it important to ensure that these entities can't affect the behavior of the program or that they're completely removed from production code.
 This concept, having entities that are only used for specifications, is usually called having *ghost* code and is supported in